 “It’s important to note that the Twin Towers were not defectively designed.
 Skyscrapers are designed to support themselves for three hours in a fire, even if the sprinkler system fails to operate.
 This should be long enough to evacuate the occupants.
 The WTC towers lasted for one to two hours – less than the design life, but only because the fire fuel load was so large.”

-Following 9/11, NIST nevertheless issued many recommendations to improve the safety of tall buildings and the emergency response in the face of major threats.
+Following 9/11, NIST nevertheless issued many recommendations to improve the safety of tall buildings.
+This included also the emergency response in the face of major threats.
 Many of the recommended changes have been adopted in building and safety codes across the US.

 A Recap of the 9/11 Terrorist Attacks